What will you create with top photographers to guide and instruct you?

 Read more

-Go ‘on assignment’ with National Geographic Photography Experts
+Go ‘on assignment’ with a National Geographic Photographer

-Every expedition aboard National Geographic Endurance, National Geographic Resolution, National Geographic Explorer, and National Geographic Orion sails with a National Geographic Photography Expert as part of the expedition team.
-Sharing in the journey, they will offer tips at the deck rail, share engaging stories during presentations in the lounge, and with a little prodding over dinner or drinks in the lounge likely share amusing anecdotes of their time in the field.
+Every expedition aboard National Geographic Endurance, National Geographic Resolution, National Geographic Explorer, and National Geographic Orion sails with a National Geographic Photographer as part of the expedition team.
+Sharing in the journey, they will offer tips at the deck rail, share engaging stories during presentations in the lounge and, with a little prodding over dinner or drinks in the lounge, likely share amusing anecdotes of their time in the field.
 They are full participants in the expedition and engaging travel companions.

 Learn from National Geographic-Lindblad Expeditions certified photo instructors